baratgabor/Unity3D-ReactiveScriptables/.github/README.md

 **Workflow:**

   - You add a `ParticleSystem` and an `AudioSource` component directly to your `GameObject`.
-  - You reference various other components via e.g. singletons, Editor-associations or `GetComponent()`, and directly call methods on them.
+  - You reference various other components via e.g. singletons, Editor-associations or `GetComponent()`, for directly calling methods on them.
-  - On trigger/collision enter you hide the `GameObject`'s renderer, and destroy/disable the `GameObject` in a delayed manner (since the `ParticleSystem` and `AudioSource` still need to finish).
+  - On trigger/collision enter you hide the `GameObject`'s renderer, execute all the necessary calls on the referenced components, and destroy/disable the `GameObject` in a delayed manner (since the `ParticleSystem` and `AudioSource` still need to finish).

 **Key characteristics:**